IDS and IPS

 - Dynamically updated signature database

 IDS and IPS are deployed as one of the Managed Firewalls included in every HIPAA Vault HIPAA compliant hosting service.
-By using a multi-layer approach to the Managed Firewall solution that HIPAA Vault provides, customers are protected from a wider array of vulnerabilities and attacks.
-IDS and IPS are vital parts of the multi-layer approach that applying network level protection to the servers and thwarting attacks before resources are utilized for anomalous traffic.
+By using a multi-layered approach to security,customers are protected from a wider array of vulnerabilities and attacks.
+IDS and IPS are vital parts of the network level protection of servers, help to thwart attacks before resources are utilized for anomalous traffic.